ypcloud/docker-logstash-kubernetes/README.md

 `/var/lib/docker/containers/`.
 So for that you need to make sure that logstash has access to both directories.

+For logstash to be able to pull logs from journal, you need to make sure that logstash can read `/var/log/journal`.

 Also, logstash writes `sincedb` file to its home directory, which by default is `/var/lib/logstash`.
-If you don't want logstash to start reading docker logs from the beginning after a restart, make sure you mount `/var/lib/logstash` somewhere on the host.
+If you don't want logstash to start reading docker or journal logs from the beginning after a restart, make sure you mount `/var/lib/logstash` somewhere on the host.

 If you want to push events to Cloudwatch Logs, then you will have to set AWS access keys via environment variables.